patty5916/NCKU-DBMS/README.md

         pip install -r requirements.txt

 * Database: MySQL 8.0
-You can import DB using the following command:
+You can import DB using the following command (You can set the database name yourself):

-        mysql -u root -p database_name < dbms_project.sql
+        mysql -u root -p {database_name} < dbms_project.sql

 ### Screenshots of the Interface and Instructions for use